The current Trustees are:

 All previous Trustee Meeting Minutes are available to read.

-I became a trustee in 2018 and my main interest is the outdoor aspect of the hill, I am involved with the work parties, hill wardens and volunteer elsewhere as required.
+I became a trustee in 2018 and my main interest is the outdoor aspect of the hill, I am the secretary and volunteer elsewhere as required.
 Through my involvement I have learned from others about the history of the hill and the people who used to reside there.
-I am now reading and looking into this in more detail, something I thought would never interest me.
+This is really interesting and is something I would have never thought I would become involved with in the past.